Skip to main content

 not stopgaps

 Support channels are not the same as stopgaps.
-A stopgap is temporary and partial, whether it takes the form of a technical patch or a temporary human-mediated route.
+A stopgap is partial and intentionally temporary, whether it takes the form of a technical patch or a temporary human-mediated route.
 A support channel can be permanent operational infrastructure.

 Customer support, store visits, account changes, configuration screens, account recovery, and day-to-day use continue to generate accessibility barriers after launch.
 A support channel can reduce harm immediately by helping someone turn on guide narration, reach an interpreter, understand a bug, request an accommodation, or get to the staff who can escalate the issue.
 Without that channel, the same person may be pushed toward compensations like seeking human help, giving feedback, asserting rights, or enduring inaccessibility with no institutional contact point at all.